santhoshpkumar/interactive-code-test/README.md

 - All JSX files to end with extenion `jsx`
 - Pure js functions with no react dependency use `js ` extension
 - File name to begin with Captalised Letter if the file exports a default module
+- folder name to be use camecase notation

 ## Outstanding Issues